Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 ## Suppress scanning exceptions

+> [!NOTE]
-NOTE: This configuration option is only available in NServiceBus 6.2 and above.
+> This configuration option is only available in NServiceBus 6.2 and above.

 By default, exceptions occurred during assembly scanning will be re-thrown.
 Those exceptions can be ignored using the following:

 snippet: SwallowScanningExceptions

+> [!WARNING]
-WARNING: Ignoring assembly scanning exceptions can cause the endpoint to not load some features, behaviors, messages or message handlers and cause incorrect behavior.
+> Ignoring assembly scanning exceptions can cause the endpoint to not load some features, behaviors, messages or message handlers and cause incorrect behavior.